 I am passionate about the cause of cognitive liberty - the right of each individual to alter their consciousness however they choose and to not have their consciousness altered against their will.
 I am a strong critic of coercive mental health care as well as the pathologization of difference and distress.
 Through my work, I hope to provide individuals, groups, and communities with the tools and frameworks to support one another through crisis in a way that preserves the civil liberties, freedom, and dignity of everyone involved.

-Currently, I am an incoming PhD student at the University of South Florida and the School of Behavioral and Community Sciences' Presidential Doctoral Fellow.
+Currently, I am a PhD student at the University of South Florida and the School of Behavioral and Community Sciences' Presidential Doctoral Fellow.
 My research interests include involuntary psychiatric hospitalization, the role of adverse childhood experiences in mental health, mad studies, and neurodiversity.

 Additionally, I work as an assistant editor at the critical psychiatry web magazine Mad in America, which publishes research findings, blogs, and personal stories that speak to the need for change in the mental health system.
 I believe that both healing and social change can come from writing, and that the written word has an enormous potential to connect us with one another.